SergeoLacruz/inventree-supplier-panel/README.md

 for such numbers.
 They show up in your shopping cart as well as on the invoice and even on the labels that they put onto the bags and reels.

+Finally the prices that come with the Mouser shopping cart will be copied back into your InvenTree purchase order line items.
+So you can always see what you payed for the part when you ordered it.
+This does not modify the price breaks of the supplier part.
+These are stored with the supplier part.
+Here we just modify the purchase order.

 The panel is only displayed when the supplier of the current purchase order is Mouser.
 In addition the current user must have change, add or delete access to purchase orders.